vdbvincent/catfeeder/README.md

 ## About

-This is a example, with software provided, on how automate feeding your pets This repo contains schemas, and source code.
+This is a example, with software provided, on how automate feeding your pets.

+This repo contains schemas, and source code.

 ## How does it work ?